atherfawaz/Quantum-Simulator/README.md

-# Simulating a quantum commputer using a classical computer
+# Simulating a quantum computer using a classical computer

 This notebook contains a quantum simulator built from scratch using basic libararies.
 The simulator performs the following functions: